 As a result, experts recommend selecting a generator that accommodates some additional usage.
 Undoubtedly, any generator must handle your current needs, but as generators ideally last many years, include some extra capacity for any future needs.

 Finally, as Consumer Reports also recommends, install an ATS, for both standby and portable generators.

 “Plan to spend a few hundred dollars to install a transfer switch, which allows easier connections for a portable generator (standby generators often come with one.
 Whenever using a portable generator use a transfer switch.
 This is the safest and easiest way to transfer power into your home and it protects any utility workers who may be working on the line.”

 In addition to watt size and ATS installation, generators also include some additional options.
 During your due diligence phase, consider these features and options.

 - Electric Starter – Certain portable generators include a push-button starter compared to a pull-cord starter.

 - Alternative Fuel Capacity – For portable generators, certain models include the option to run on propane or natural gas.
 Conversely, standard portable generators run on gasoline, although certain models include conversion kits.

 - Fuel Gauge – For many people, the fuel gauge will be mandatory.
 The gauge enables homeowners to check how much fuel remains in a portable generator.

-- Low-Oil Shut Off – Increasingly common on standby and portable generators, the low-oil shut off prevents engine damage.
-This feature ensure the engine shuts off if the oil level falls below a minimum amount.
+- Low-Oil Shut-Off – Increasingly common on standby and portable generators, the low-oil shut-off prevents engine damage.
+This feature ensures the engine shuts off if the oil level falls below a minimum amount.